jeffboody/libvkk/core/readme.md

 	                          uint32_t local_size_y,
 	                          uint32_t local_size_z);

+Note that compute has not been validated on Android.

 See the _Compute Pipeline_ section for attaching a compute object to the compute pipeline.

+See the _Buffer_ section for details on storage buffer usage.

 See the _Threading/Synchronization_ section for threading and synchronization rules regarding the compute object.